jacheung/jacheung.github.io/_posts/2020-06-10-ladder-of-causation.md

 ### Final thoughts

 I am by no means an expert on causal inference and have yet to uncover all the arguments Pearl makes.
 However, I am in favor of Pearl's line of thinking.
 Causal inference requires us to employ scientific thinking.
 It requires us to take a step back, observe the world, and hypothesize a testable model for how the world may operate.
 It leads us to see beyond data as a crystal ball and recognize that it is purely a tool for understanding the world.
-This is purely anecdotal but our brains don't purely use data to estimate the world around us.
-Instead we use a combination of data and a modeled expectation of world, so why wouldn't we build machines that do that also?
+I believe that our brains don't only use data to estimate the world around us.
+Instead it uses a combination of data and a modeled expectation of world, so why shouldnt't we build machines that do that also?

 Back to reading!